On the First-Order Free Group Factor Alternative: Introduction

 \subsection{Acknowledgements}

 Many of the initial discussions concerning the results in this paper were with David Sherman; we are truly grateful for letting us include some of his valuable insights.
 We would also like to thank Ken Dykema for pointing us to his work on standard embeddings, to Dima Shlyakhtenko for answering some of our questions on free entropy, and to Rizos Sklino for discussing the model theory of the free group with us.
+Finally, we thank Srivatsav Kunnawalkam Elayavalli for helpful comments on an earlier version of this paper.